TheWizland/QuoteBot/README.md

 Outputs a quote with the specified unique ID.

-$quote username [quote] [attachment]
+$addQuote [name] [quote] [attachment]

-If neither quote or attachment are included, this will output a random quote from username.

-If either quote or attachment are included, this will save a new quote with that quote and attachment.
+Save a quote with that quote and/or attachment.
+At least one of quote or attachment must be included.

+Attachments (smaller than 8 MB) are allowed.

+$quote [name] [numQuotes]

+Output a random quote from username.

+numQuotes specifies how many quotes to send.
+Optional, default is 1.
+Min is 1, max is 20.

 $deleteQuote id

 Deletes a quote with the chosen id.
 Deletes saved attachments as well.

 Requires a role to use.
-Required role is set in config.json
+Required role is set in config file.